|Recommended System Requirements|

 The HD 7950 has a 100 MHz higher core clock speed than the HD 6950, but the HD 6950 has 32 more Render Output Units than the HD 7950.
 As a result, the HD 6950 exhibits a 22.4 GPixel/s better Pixel Fill Rate than the HD 7950.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The HD 7950 was released less than a year after the HD 6950, and so they are likely to have similar driver support for optimizing performance when running the latest games when compared to the HD 6950.
+The HD 7950 was released over a year more recently than the HD 6950, and so the HD 7950 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the HD 6950.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.